DarkSharpness/mini-sglang/docs/features.md

 ## Radix Cache

 Adopting the original design from [SGLang](https://github.com/sgl-project/sglang.git), Mini-SGLang implements a Radix Cache to manage the Key-Value (KV) cache.
 This allows the reuse of KV cache for shared prefixes across requests, reducing redundant computation.
-This feature is enabled by default but can be switched to a naive cache management strategy using `--cache naive`.
+This feature is enabled by default but can be switched to a naive cache management strategy using `--cache-type naive`.

 ![radix](https://lmsys.org/images/blog/sglang/radix_attn.jpg)
 *Illustration of Radix Attention from [LMSYS Blog](https://lmsys.org/blog/2024-01-17-sglang/).*